Obama knocks "old politics of division" in return to campaign trail

 Obama has rarely spoken publicly about politics since Trump took office, respecting the longstanding omerta usually observed by the tiny club of former Oval Office occupants.

-Obama appearance on behalf of Phil Murphy in Newark, and one scheduled later Thursday for Virginia gubernatorial candidate Ralph Northam in Richmond, was designed to energize Democrats and black voters ahead of the two biggest elections of the year.
+Obama's appearances on behalf of Phil Murphy in Newark and for Northam in Virginia were designed to energize Democrats and black voters ahead of the two biggest elections of the year.

-The affection for Obama in the room was palpable as soon as he hit the stage to chants of "four more years."
+The affection for Obama was palpable as soon as he hit the stage in Newark to chants of "four more years."

-"I refer you both to the Constitution as well as to Michelle Obama to explain why that won’t happen,” he joked.
+"I refer you both to the Constitution, as well as to Michelle Obama, to explain why that won't happen," he joked Thursday afternoon.

 Murphy, a former Goldman Sachs executive and ambassador to Germany under Obama, is heavily favored to succeed term-limited Republican Gov. Chris Christie.
 But Obama told the audience to ignore the polls.